forbiddenspiral/cop_vanilla-plus_mini_repack/README.md

 **Known Bugs or Issues:**

-- Potential Bug: Occasionally, giving medkits to downed NPCs might not revive them.
-This primarily affects non-critical gameplay and shouldn't hinder progress.
-I'm investigating this issue further.
+- Compatibility Note: While investigating a potential bug where medkits might not revive downed NPCs, it's been confirmed that this issue does not occur in COP.